 The accelerated bachelor's degree program in Communications as offered by the School of Professional and Graduate Studies specifically prepares students for careers in the promotional aspects of the discipline, as practiced in business and the not-for-profit sectors.
-Thus, each accelerated degree student majoring in the Program in Communications must complete the Promotional Communications Sequence.
 However, course selections span broadcasting, film and video production, performance media, advertising, public relations, sports media, film studies, organizational communications, writing and journalism.